 The following user permission levels are available in Lexbe in order of highest permissions to least permissions: Account Admin User, Power User, Standard User + Add/Delete Docs, Standard User, Review User, Read-Only User and Limited User.
 See Manage Users for detailed information on each of the user types.

-Enabling Two-Factor Authentication provides an extra layer of security by requiring users to verfify their accounts with a verification code after entering their password upon login.
+Enabling Two-Factor Authentication provides an extra layer of security by requiring users to verify their accounts with a verification code after entering their password upon login.
 Leaving this option unchecked when adding a user will allow the user to simply login with the email address and password.

 To remove a user from the case, from the Account tab, select Manage Users and then select the user you wish to delete.
 Hover the mouse cursor over the user's name, and click the X to delete the user.